sebagnz/tailwindcss-border-image/README.md

 The border-image-source CSS property sets the source image used to create an element's border image.
 (Keep in mind that all gradients are also considered images).

-To set the border-image source you can use the `border-image-{utility}`.
+To set the border-image source you can use the `border-image-{value}`.

-`{utility}` can be any value defined in your `theme.backgroundImage` meaning that any gradient or image resource included in your theme can be used as a border image source.
-For example `border-image-gradient-to-t-`.
+`{value}` can be anything defined in your `theme.backgroundImage` meaning that any gradient or image resource included in your theme can be used as a border image source.
+For example `border-image-gradient-to-t`.

 It also supports arbitrary values, that way if you don't want to add an specific backgroundImage to your theme you can just inline it.
 For example: `border-image-[conic-gradient(var(--tw-gradient-stops) 0 0)]`

 ### Slice

+_`Default: 0`_

 The `border-image-slice` has it's own set of values that can be extended or overwritten through the `borderSlice` property on the `tailwind.config.js`.